-Joy and Bob Owens founded the Owens Charitable Trust in 1990 and, in 1993, the Trustees established at Tauranga Girls' and Tauranga Boys' Colleges.
-At the time, this scholarship was valued at $2,000 per year for three years for a student who was going on to university or other tertiary education.
-By 2007, scholarships were in place at five other schools, with the value per student increasing.
+Joy and Bob Owens founded the Owens Charitable Trust in 1990 and, in 1993, the Trustees established scholarships at Tauranga Girls' and Tauranga Boys' Colleges.
+At the time, the scholarship was valued at $2,000 per year for three years for a student who was going on to university or other tertiary education.
+By 2007, scholarships were in place at five other schools, with the value per student increased.

 At the beginning of 2020, the scholarships were renamed The Bob & Joy Owens Scholarships, and administration for the scholarships was taken over by the Acorn Foundation.

 The scholarships are awarded annually to students from seven secondary schools in Tauranga who have excelled and shown great work ethic.
 However, whilst academic ability is important, Bob and Joy Owens were particularly interested in applicants who have a desire to contribute to society and make the world a better place.

 "It is vital that we do not lose our sense of community and volunteering; and service to each other" - Sir Robert Owens.

 The general intention is that the scholarship is for university studies, however, the scholarship may also be used for a course of study approved by the Acorn Foundation at any tertiary institution in New Zealand.

 The scholarship is now worth $5,000 per student, per year, for three years, and is awarded at the following schools:

 - Otumoetai College